Everything Is Photograph

 Kirkus Review

 If we run with the idea that contemporary photography is a “language,” then Kertész is the one who invented the grammar.
-He is foundational to contemporary photography in the most fundamental of ways.
-Patricia Albers, a prominent California-based art historian, has released a new and quite definitive biography of Kertész titled Everything Is Photograph…[I]f you are a scholar of photography, a dedicated reader of biographies, or someone with a deep curiosity about the life behind one of the world’s greatest photographers, you will almost certainly find this book worth its sticker price.
+He is foundational to contemporary photography in the most fundamental of ways. … If you are a scholar of photography, a dedicated reader of biographies, or someone with a deep curiosity about the life behind one of the world’s greatest photographers, you will almost certainly find this book worth its sticker price.

 F-STOP Magazine